 Yeah, so that’s a great question.
 I mean, there’s probably a number of dimensions that make a great pitch a great pitch.
 For me, I’ve always found it to be a turnoff when somebody tries to come in, in what’s a complex sale, and they think about more like a used car sale and try to walk in the door and close a deal.
 So that to me doesn’t work.

 What does work is really a consultative sell, where they’re coming in and educating me, telling me things about the industry and technology trends That’s true value-added.
 It’s not just a data dump, it really adds value to my ability as a leader.

-If you’re interested in speaking with Harry or the thousands of other advisors in our network from Fortune 1000 firms, contact us here.
+If you’re interested in speaking with Harry or the thousands of other advisors in our network from Fortune 1000 firms, or getting more insights into the impact of technology in healthcare to accelerate your selling contact us here.